Catholics and Indigenous Australians

 A nun examines a skin swab, Derby Leprosarium, 1948 (SSJG Heritage Centre, Broome)

-The story of the Sisters of St John of God in the Kimberley is recorded in the Heritage Centre Broome.
+The story of the Sisters of St John of God in the Kimberley is recorded in the Heritage Centre Broome and the documentary Sisters, Pearls and Mission Girls.
 Their nursing work with indigenous patients in the Derby Leprosarium, led by Mother Mary Gertrude, is recounted in Charmaine Robson’s thesis,

 Care and control: the Catholic religous and Australia’s twentieth-century ‘indigenous’ leprosaria 1937-1986.
 (Footage of the leprosarium lab and orchestra can be seen in the last 5 mins of Stuart Gore’s North-West Diary, 1948)